 Consumers are also more demanding of sustainable business practices.
 Millennials and Gen Z are choosing brands based on their carbon footprints, so companies are investigating their carbon impact to influence strategic supply chain decisions, such as where goods are produced and stored in relation to their customers.

-Brands and retailers must have an accurate view of their total inventory posit to position products strategically and fulfill demand.
+Brands and retailers must have an accurate view of their total inventory to position products strategically and fulfill demand.
 More than just on-hand inventory, pulling together on-order inventory, in-transit and shipped-but-not-yet-received inventory can unlock insights previously lost in their data.

 This holistic view of inventory can only be achieved by integrating data from all partners, including shippers, co-packers, fulfillment partners, transportation partners and e-commerce marketplaces.
 There now exists a family of software solutions collectively called supply chain control towers that can help facilitate this integration and visibility, and their use will only increase as data sources continue to proliferate.